Skip to main content

 • Color: Usually black, but midnight blue is acceptable: When tuxedos first became common in the 1920s, much of the newly introduced electric light had a yellow cast, so savvy tailors made their clients’ formalwear in a dark blue to create the illusion of true black.

-• Lapels: Either peaked lapel (where the lower portion of the lapel points up towards your shoulder and away from the collar of the lapel) or shawl collar (in various silhouettes, but basically a rounded collar that runs around the jacket opening) is acceptable.
-The notch lapel so popular in suiting has also been used recently, but it’s not considered to be very expressive of formality.
+• Lapels: Either a peaked lapel (where the lower portion of the lapel points up towards your shoulder and away from the collar of the lapel) or a shawl collar (in various silhouettes, but basically a rounded collar that runs around the jacket opening) is acceptable.
+The notch lapel, so popular in suiting, has also been used recently, but it’s not considered to be very expressive of formality.
 Try a few styles on and see what makes you feel most celebratory.
 Traditionally lapels are also done in a satin or grosgrain fabric for a subtle contrast with the matte suiting fabric.

-• Fit: Maybe more than any other tailored garment you’ll own, a tuxedo really should fit flawlessly.
+• Fit: A tuxedo should fit flawlessly more than any other tailored garment you’ll own.
 If you’re buying one for the first time, either consider making the investment in a custom tuxedo that will last you a while (providing all the motivation you’ll ever need to stay in great shape) but at least make sure to allow enough time for the shop’s tailor to fit it to you.
-If you already have a tux and haven’t broken it out in a while, go see a tailor to make sure it fits your current body, not you from a few years ago.
+If you already have a tux and haven’t broken it out in a while, see a tailor to ensure it fits your current body, not you from a few years ago.
 Finally, although a tuxedo fit should be comfortable and flattering, make sure the fit looks modern without being too trendy.
-A very slouchy or super skinny tuxedo may make you feel very au courant now, but it’s best if you can get as much as a decade of wear from it.
+A very slouchy or super skinny tuxedo may make you feel very au courant now, but it’s best to get as much as a decade of wear from it.

 • Pants: Like suits, the trousers are usually sold with the jacket (although J. Crew and several other companies do sell separates so you can achieve more of a custom fit without necessarily paying for a full custom experience).
 The color and fabric will match the jacket.
 A strip of satin — varying anywhere from a small piped line to an inch or so wide — runs down the outside of each leg.
 As a throwback to those days when all men’s suits were made-to-measure, tuxedo pants traditionally don’t have belt loops.
 They will often have tabs on the side for some adjustment, but if you’re very nervous, feel free to wear black suspenders.
 Again, traditionally the trousers should include buttons on the inside for suspenders so you won’t have to have clips ruining the line of the waistband.